code-cloud9/CRDM/README.md

-# CRDM
+## Introduction

 Supplementary code for 'Regression Modeling of the Count Relational Data with Network Effects'.

-## Introduction

 ## Guidelines for Result Replication